zjb421/ITU/SWE500/project/README.md

-9. Quality and Test Plans (Muchima)
+9. Quality and Test Plans

 We applied both automation and manual testing.